Hostgator M. Dotcom's Struggle to Regain His Face After Selling It to Internet Companies

 To that end, in 2013 he offered to sell other areas of his body to raise money to get the face tattoos wiped, but there weren’t any takers, though a porn site did pay to have some of the tats removed.
 Last year, he started a crowdfunding campaign, but he noticed that the media that had covered him as a freakshow was less interested in the aftermath.
 The attention faded away, and he was only able to raise $20.

-When he looks in the mirror, he doesn’t even recognise himself.
+When he looks in the mirror, he doesn’t even recognize himself.
 But for some of his kids, their tatted-up dad is the only dad they know.

 “My daughter knew I wanted to get them removed and she was like, ‘No!
 I don’t want you to get your tattoos removed,’” Dotcom says.
 “And I’m like, ‘Sweetie, no, it will be better for us.
 I can get a better job and take care of us better.’
 She’ll cry, because that’s all she’s known.”